fabrice-etanchaud/dbt-dremio/README.md

  - if schema is equal to `no_schema`, the schema will not be included, leading to a simple `"database"."identifier"` being rendered
  - if schema spans multiple folders, each folder's name will be double quoted, leading to `"database"."folder"."sub-folder"."sub-sub-folder"."identifier"`.

+# Sources

+## Environments

+A same dremio installation could handle several data environments.
+In order to group sources by environment, you can use the undocumented `target.profile_name` or the adapter specific `environment` configuration to map environments between dremio and dbt :

+ - dremio's side: prefix all the sources' names of a specific environment `prd` with the environment's name, for example : `prd_crm, prd_hr, prd_accounting`
+ - dbt's side: prefix all source's database configs like this : `{{target.environment}}_crm` or `{{target.profile_name}}_crm`

+That way you can configure seperately input sources and output target `database`.

 # Materializations

 ## Dremio's SQL specificities